-- 3. Install exterior lock housing with rubber bushing and spacer sleeve being careful that the square hole is facing the exterior handle with sides of hole in line with the handle width, and the lock cylinders in both housings are facing the hinge side of the doors.
+- Install exterior lock housing with rubber bushing and spacer sleeve being careful that the square hole is facing the exterior handle with sides of hole in line with the handle width, and the lock cylinders in both housings are facing the hinge side of the doors.
 For installation of both housing together use two 1/4-20 cap screws.
-Finger tight.
-Both gaskets on lock housings have to be applied. - 4.
-Push two #10-24 FHSS flush with housing and place the interior handle on the door over pivoting end of exterior handle and pivoting end on the rail. - 5.
-RAIL MOUNT HANDLE: Tighten the threaded pivot bracket connector to the adapter block at the top of ADAPTER BLOCK the door.
+Finger tight. - 3.
+Push two #10-24 FHSS flush with housing and place the interior handle on the door over pivoting ends. - 4.
+RAIL MOUNT HANDLE: Tighten the threaded pivot bracket connector to the adapter block at the top of the door.